lbighetti/guia.elm-lang.pt/book/architecture/README.md

 We will go through a few examples that build knowledge gradually, so go in order!
 -->

-Iremos ver alguns exemplos para construir conhecimento gradualmente, então vá em frente!
+Iremos ver alguns exemplos para construir conhecimento gradualmente, então vá na sequência!

 <!--